 Sadly, those glory days are in the past.
 A changing market has destroyed those halcyon times of lore.
 Think about it: as late as 1985 SSI's first ever game, Computer Bismarck, published half a decade earlier, was still in print.
 In fact, nearly all of SSI's list was still in print.
 The Winter 1985 catalog, for example, listed 50 different titles available for (in varying amounts) four different platforms.
 Today, the ethereal fruit-fly life-spanned computer game lifespan has made such a commitment impossible.

 However, in celebration of my favorite era of computing , I am pleased to put up this page detailing, as much as I can, the complete list of SSI works.
 We need to remember history, and that includes computer gaming history.
 There have been occasional works detailing the history of general computing or of video games, but histories of computer gaming are either a few paragraphs in those works or occasional magazine articles.
 Let us remember where computer gaming has been and where it is going!

-There is no more internal development at SSI.
-(It halted in November 2000.)
-While SSI continued as a label under new owners, the French software giant Ubi Soft, it was phased out by the mid 2000s.
+Internal development at SSI halted in November 2000.
+While SSI continued as a label under new owners, the French software giant Ubi Soft, it had been phased out by the mid 2000s.
 I think we can safely say that the SSI of fame pretty much died with its purchase by Mindscape.
 Yes, there were still great titles (Steel Panthers, for example), but the glory days were behind it.
 (Even Panzer General pre-dated Mindscape!)